 - We represented a subsidiary of Occidental Petroleum as a plaintiff in a price-fixing antitrust action against the provider of fuel necessary to operate its drilling pumps.
 The case settled for a multi-million dollar payment shortly after it was filed.

-Long term Gas Supply Agreements (other than price reviews):
+Long-term Gas Supply Agreements (other than price reviews):

 - We successfully defended a leading European energy distributor in an ICC arbitration seated in Geneva against a leading European gas supplier in connection with a medium-term gas supply agreement.
 The dispute revolved around the validity under NY law of the termination of the agreement by application of a hardship provision.
 We obtained a complete victory for our client.
 The tribunal dismissed all of Claimant’s claims (totaling USD 100 million), including an unrelated claim for payment of contested invoices.